Viet Cong: Launches armed struggle

-To counter the accusation that North Vietnam was violating the Geneva Accord, the independence of the Viet Cong was stressed in communist propaganda.
-The Viet Cong created the National Liberation Front of South Vietnam in December 1960 at Tân Lập village in Tây Ninh as a "united front", or political branch intended to encourage the participation of non-communists.
+To counter the accusation that North Vietnam was violating the Geneva Accord, the independence of the VC was stressed in communist propaganda.
+The VC created the National Liberation Front of South Vietnam in December 1960 at Tân Lập village in Tây Ninh as a "united front", or political branch intended to encourage the participation of non-communists.
 The group's formation was announced by Radio Hanoi and its ten-point manifesto called for, "overthrow the disguised colonial regime of the imperialists and the dictatorial administration, and to form a national and democratic coalition administration."
-Thọ, a lawyer and the Viet Cong's "neutralist" chairman, was an isolated figure among cadres and soldiers.
-South Vietnam's Law 10/59, approved in May 1959, authorized the death penalty for crimes "against the security of the state" and featured prominently in Viet Cong propaganda.
-Violence between the Viet Cong and government forces soon increased drastically from 180 clashes in January 1960 to 545 clashes in September.
+Thọ, a lawyer and the VC's "neutralist" chairman, was an isolated figure among cadres and soldiers.
+South Vietnam's Law 10/59, approved in May 1959, authorized the death penalty for crimes "against the security of the state" and featured prominently in VC propaganda.
+Violence between the VC and government forces soon increased drastically from 180 clashes in January 1960 to 545 clashes in September.

 By 1960, the Sino-Soviet split was a public rivalry, making China more supportive of Hanoi's war effort.
 For Chinese leader Mao Zedong, aid to North Vietnam was a way to enhance his "anti-imperialist" credentials for both domestic and international audiences.
 About 40,000 communist soldiers infiltrated the South in 1961–63.
-The Viet Cong grew rapidly; an estimated 300,000 members were enrolled in "liberation associations" (affiliated groups) by early 1962.
-The ratio of Viet Cong to government soldiers jumped from 1:10 in 1961 to 1:5 a year later.
+The VC grew rapidly; an estimated 300,000 members were enrolled in "liberation associations" (affiliated groups) by early 1962.
+The ratio of VC to government soldiers jumped from 1:10 in 1961 to 1:5 a year later.

 The level of violence in the South jumped dramatically in the fall of 1961, from 50 guerrilla attacks in September to 150 in October.
 U.S. President John F. Kennedy decided in November 1961 to substantially increase American military aid to South Vietnam.
 The USS Core arrived in Saigon with 35 helicopters in December 1961.
 By mid-1962, there were 12,000 U.S. military advisors in Vietnam.
-The "special war" and "strategic hamlets" policies allowed Saigon to push back in 1962, but in 1963 the Viet Cong regained the military initiative.
-The Viet Cong won its first military victory against South Vietnamese forces at Ấp Bắc in January 1963.
+The "special war" and "strategic hamlets" policies allowed Saigon to push back in 1962, but in 1963 the VC regained the military initiative.
+The VC won its first military victory against South Vietnamese forces at Ấp Bắc in January 1963.